Dawkinsia filamentosa

-Dawkinsia filamentosa, filament barb is a species of barb.
+Dawkinsia filamentosa, the filament barb, or poovali paral is a species of barb.
 Young fish have barely any color and black spots.
 They start having more color at three months old.
 The fish is a swift swimmer.
 Males are larger than females and they fertilize eggs by swimming into the cloud of eggs.
 The species is most commonly found in coastal floodplains near the Southwest Indian states of Kerala, Tamil Nadu and Karnataka.
 This species is also known as blackspot barb.

 Etymology

 Its generic name, Dawkinsia, is named after renowned British evolutionary biologist Richard Dawkins, for "his contribution to the public understanding of science and, in particular, of evolutionary science".